 When Liz Swack was working on her bachelor’s degree in psychology at the University of Alabama, she didn’t know that she’d end up entering the construction industry.
 “A friend told me about the [job] opening, and I knew Robins & Morton was a great company to work for,” Liz said.
 “So I went for it. […]Continue Reading

 Julya Welch started off as an engineering major at Auburn University, but she soon realized that wasn’t the career path she was meant to take.
 “I found my way to environmental design,” she said.
 “There were a lot of electives required for my degree, and I took several building science classes.
 These courses were so […]Continue Reading

-Christena Holcombe has only been in the industry for about five years, but construction has always been in her blood.
+although christena Holcombe has been in the industry for six years, construction has always been in her blood.
 “My family had a hardware company when I was growing up, and my grandfather and great grandfather were constantly building things in the shop,” she said.
-“I always had an interest in what they were […]Continue Reading
+“I always had an interest in what they were doing, but […]Continue Reading

 For some, the dream of a particular career starts with a childhood interest.
 For Rallisa Jones, it all started with a building.
 In high school, Rallisa rode past a construction project in downtown Birmingham every day while driving to school.
 “My mother was a school teacher, and when I was a senior in high school […]Continue Reading

 It’s an exciting time in the construction industry.
 With new technologies, approaches and tools surfacing every day, it’s more critical now than ever to share what’s happening out there – on your projects, in your workplace and how those things affect the future of your business.

 The mission of Building Insight is simple: to connect you to the stories, successes, hardships, solutions, and faces of the more than 10 million people that wear hardhats to work each day, not to mention the countless support staff members that work tirelessly behind the scenes.